rpcrimi/PEP0008/markdown/comments.md

 		return c * c
 	```

-- Multi-Paragraphed comments should include a `#` inbetween paragraphs.
+- Multi-Paragraphed comments should include a `#` in-between paragraphs.

 <a id="Inline Comments"></a>
 ## Inline Comments